equalframework/equal-doc/docs/usage/model-definition.md

 * datetime: YYYY-mm-dd HH:mm:ss

 !!!
 Tip
-	Internally, when dealing with dates, times and datetimes we use timestamps.
+	Internally, dates, times and datetimes are handled as timestamps.
 These are adapted to SQL format or JSON format when needed.

 #### many2one
 Relational field used for fields holding a N-1 relation, that is to say a numeric value that represents the identifier of the pointed object.